 Being right about Syria is, as I’ve said, the only sin in this business.
 So you might not be surprised to learn that Michael Weiss and ShamiWitness teamed up against Landis.

 Actually it’s worse: Weiss and ShamiWitness ganged up on Landis by making menacing attacks on Landis’s Syrian-born wife and her family, who are members of Syria’s minority Alawite sect, which has been targeted for extermination by groups supported by ShamiWitness, Weiss, and the rest of this DC-London regime-change crowd.

 Here is the ShamiWeiss-Landis exchange, in which Weiss tags his ISIS pal to attack Professor Landis’s inlaws, many of whom still live in Syria:

 After Weiss tagged in ISIS’s top propagandist to attack Landis’s Alawite wife and in-laws, he reached for his trusty Thesaurus to deliver what passes for a witty coup de grace, in what passes for the pen of Michael Weiss:

-We’ve spent enough time on these sleazy goons.
+We have spent enough time on these sleazy goons.
 Let’s name some more western “experts” who boosted and promoted the @ShamiWitness account:

 - Phillip Smyth of AIPAC spinoff the Washington Institute for Near East Studies:

-- Faysal Itani, Senior Fellow at the Saudi-funded Atlantic Council:
+- Faysal Itani, senior fellow at the Saudi-funded Atlantic Council:

 - Here is the Intercept’s Micah Lee, a privacy activist who promotes US government-funded crypto technologies like Tor and Signal, offering to help ShamiWitness conceal his online communications: